When LLMs Meet Cybersecurity: A Systematic Literature Review: RQ3: What are the challenge and further research for the application of LLMs in cybersecurity?

-\textit{Prompt Injections Attack} involve attackers inserting malicious commands into inputs, compelling the model to execute actions aligned with the attackers' intentions.
-Rodrigo P \textit{et al.} \cite{pedro2023prompt} conducts a comprehensive investigation into prompt-to-SQL (P2SQL) injection attacks targeting web applications based on the Langchain framework.
-These attacks leverage user-input prompts to generate malicious SQL queries, thereby enabling attackers to tamper with databases or steal sensitive information.
-Shuyu J \textit{et al.} \cite{jiang2023prompt} introduce the Compositional Instruction Attack (CIA), unveiling the susceptibility of LLMs to attacks that utilize composite instructions with potentially malicious intentions.
-Through two transformation methods, Talking-CIA and Writing-CIA, harmful instructions are masked as dialogue or writing tasks, rendering the model unable to discern underlying malevolent intents and thus generating harmful content.
-Yupei L \textit{et al.} \cite{liu2023prompt} propose a novel black-box prompt injection attack technique named HOUYI for applications integrated with LLMs.
+\textit{Prompt Injections Attack} involve attackers inserting malicious commands into inputs, compelling the model to execute actions aligned with the attackers' intentions. \cite{pedro2023prompt} conducts a comprehensive investigation of prompt-to-SQL (P2SQL) injection attacks against web applications based on the Langchain framework.
+These attacks utilize user-input prompts to generate malicious SQL queries, thereby enabling attackers to tamper with databases or steal sensitive information. \cite{jiang2023prompt} introduces the Compositional Instruction Attack (CIA), unveiling the susceptibility of LLMs to attacks that utilize synthetic instructions with potentially malicious intentions.
+Through two transformation methods, Talking-CIA and Writing-CIA, harmful instructions are masked as conversational or writing tasks, preventing the model from recognizing potentially malicious intent and thus generating harmful content. \cite{liu2023prompt} proposes a novel black-box prompt injection attack technique named HOUYI for applications integrated with LLMs.
 HOUYI executes attacks through three key elements: pre-constructed prompts, injection prompts, and malicious payloads.
-Its deployment across 36 real-world scenarios underscores its efficacy in uncovering and exploiting vulnerabilities within LLM-integrated applications. \textit{et al.} \cite{yan2023backdooring} focuses on Virtual Prompt Injection (VPI) attacks against instruction-tuned LLMs, allowing attackers to manipulate model behavior by specifying virtual prompts without directly injecting into model inputs, leading to the model disseminating biased information.
-Jatmo \cite{piet2024jatmo} leverages instruction-tuned models to generate datasets for specific tasks.
+Its deployment across 36 real-world scenarios demonstrates its efficacy in discovering and exploiting vulnerabilities within LLM-integrated applications. \cite{yan2023backdooring} focuses on Virtual Prompt Injection (VPI) attacks against instruction-tuned LLMs, which allow attackers to manipulate model behavior by specifying virtual prompts without directly injecting into model inputs, leading to the model disseminating biased information. \cite{piet2024jatmo} uses instruction-tuned models to generate datasets for specific tasks.
 These datasets are then utilized to fine-tune foundational models, enhancing their robustness to resist most prompt injection attacks.